When the idea of relationships came into being, people believed them to be binary.

 3. Open relationships

-A few aspects of Polyamorous relationships are similar to open relationships.
+A few polyamorous relationship rules are similar to those of open relationships.
 However, polyamorous interactions are not limited to intimate relations.
 Instead, it is about forging full-fledged romantic relationships with other people.
 A person in a polyamorous relationship will have a romantic, love-based relationship with people beyond their primary romantic partner.
 Such relationships involve going on dates or celebrating anniversaries with other partners.
 However, in hierarchical polyamory relationships, priority may be assigned to certain partners over others.
 It means having a “primary” partner, “secondary” partner or “tertiary” partner.

 Polyaffective relationship is a non-intimate relationship between two individuals usually related to one another through a polyamorous relationship.
 For example, two persons in a polyamorous or open relationship with the same person could become close to one another, but without any intimacy in the equation.
 Such individuals could be considered to be in a polyaffective relationship.